The Hermes Kelly bag | Complete guide: History, style, sizes and prices

 In 1954, the costume designer for the film “How to Catch a thief” starring Grace Kelly purchased Hermès accessories.
 The American actress who went on to become the Princess of Monaco loved the design of the bag and commissioned six to be made in different colours.
 Two years later in 1956 whilst pregnant with her daughter the bag she brought along shielded her from paparazzi.
 After featuring in various magazine shoots and paparazzi shots the bag soon started to be referred to as the “The Kelly bag” however it was not officially renamed until 1977.

-The keen Hermes fans among you will know that they have now named another model the Sac à dépêches and this is more of a briefcase style bag.
+The keen Hermes fans among you will know that they have now named another model the Sac à dépêches and this is more of a briefcase-style bag.

 THE DESIGN & ANATOMY

 The Kelly bag is a trapezium closed with two straps.
-Four studs on the bottom, itself made of three layers of leather, enable it to stand on the ground.
+Four studs on the bottom, itself made of three layers of leather, enabling it to stand on the ground.
 The padlock, keys and hardware are generally gold plated or palladium but custom finishes are also available.
 The construction of each Kelly bag requires 18 to 25 hours of handicraft, with each item being created by a single artisan.

 LOCK – for securing the bag